Law Office of Michelle Ball Discipline,private school Suspension Appeals in Private Schools

 Getting a suspension cleaned up in a record can be a positive thing for a student

-If a Suspension Cannot Be Removed Now, Maybe Later?
+If a Suspension Cannot Be Removed Now, Maybe It Can Be Later?

-If a private school will not agree to remove a student suspension now, parents can try to negotiate removal in the future, if certain conditions exist.
-Conditions could surround a student getting no additional suspensions, doing certain actions, or just reaching a certain milestone (attending for 2 more years).
-It is all negotiable if the school is open to it.
+If a private school will not agree to remove a student suspension now, parents can try to negotiate a future removal, if certain conditions continue to exist.

 Private school student lawyer Michelle Ball helps students of all ages throughout California with suspensions, expulsions, and other school problems.
-As a student attorney in Sacramento, Michelle can assist throughout the state, in places such as Redding, Los Angeles, Santa Rosa, Mission Viejo, Roseville, Vacaville, and many other locations.
+As a student attorney in Sacramento, Michelle can assist throughout California, in places such as Redding, Los Angeles, Santa Rosa, Mission Viejo, Roseville, Vacaville, and many other locations.